etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 Things we buy
 =============

 These gadgets look sleek and appealing indeed.
-But the reality is frequently different.
+But in reality, the joys comes together with risks.

 Many highly motivated people are working around the clock to harness the power of billions of Things and leverage it in their interests.

 In many cases there is not much you can do about it.